dongjuns/dongjuns.github.io/_posts/2020-06-03-simpledet-tutorial.md

 - cuDNN 7.6.5

 We will install initial environment in order, like as Graphics driver > CUDA > cuDNN > Docker.
-Then we can use SimpleDet with Docker.
+Then we can use SimpleDet by docker image.

 ### Graphic settings installation
 Refer to this link for installation GPU environment such as NVIDIA graphic driver, CUDA and cuDNN.